 - Pour water, mixed with descaling solution into your machine.

 - Start descaling mode on your machine (check your product manual for specific instructions for your machine).

 - Empty and clean out your water tank.

 - Refill with fresh water, and run through your machine.

 - Disable descaling mode on your machine.

-You’ve gone and bought yourself some delicious specialty coffee so it makes sense to ensure the other ingredient in your brew is of the highest quality too.
-If buying bottled water is too expensive an option, the alternative is to invest in a water filter jug and filter your water before adding it the water tank.
-A Brita jug filter for example, not only removes chlorine, odours and sediment but also helps to reduce the hardness of water.
+You’ve gone and bought yourself some delicious speciality coffee so it makes sense to ensure the other main ingredient involved in making the tastiest Nespresso coffee pods is of the highest quality too.
+If buying bottled water is too expensive an option, the alternative is to invest in a water filter jug and filter your water before adding it to the water tank.
+A Brita jug filter, for example, not only removes chlorine, odours and sediment but also helps to reduce the hardness of the water.
 If you live in an area with particularly hard water, this will help prevent limescale build-up in your machine, which will give you a better tasting coffee for a longer time.

-These top tips will hopefully help you get the most from your Nespresso machine and our compostable coffee capsule range.
+These top tips will hopefully help you create the best Nespresso coffee pods and get the most from your Nespresso® machine and our biodegradable coffee capsule range.

-Let us know how you get on or indeed whether you’ve got any tips or tricks that we haven’t mentioned that have helped you perfect your Nespresso machine experience.
+Let us know how you get on or indeed whether you’ve got any tips or tricks that we haven’t mentioned that have helped you perfect the Nespresso coffee pods & machine in your life!